AdnanKhan4/Portfolio-Website/README.md

 To run Contact Form EmailJS, you need to set up your environment variables.
 Follow these steps:

 1. Create a file named `env_config.dart` in the `lib` folder.
-2. Copy the content from `env_config_template.dart` and paste it into your new `env_config.dart` file.
-3. Replace the placeholder values with your actual keys:
+2. Replace the placeholder values with your actual keys:
    - `serviceId`: Your EmailJS service ID.
    - `templateId`: Your EmailJS template ID.
    - `userId`: Your EmailJS user ID.